curvedinf/wove/README.md

 -   `w.execution_plan`: After the block, this dictionary contains the full dependency graph and execution tiers.
 -   `w.result.timings`: A dictionary mapping each task name to its execution duration in seconds.
 ### Data-Shaping Helper Functions
 `wove` provides a set of simple, composable helper functions for common data manipulation patterns.
-Import them from `wove.helpers`.
 -   **`flatten(list_of_lists)`**: Converts a 2D iterable into a 1D list.
 -   **`fold(a_list, size)`**: Converts a 1D list into N smaller lists of `size` length.
 -   **`batch(a_list, count)`**: Converts a 1D list into `count` smaller lists of N length.